bennidhamma/prbox/README.md

 Now, navigate to your prbox directory you just cloned from git

-Now, to configure, click options
+Now, to configure, click Details, then scroll down to 'extension options'

+Enter the details, such as:
+  * username
-Enter your github login, username, and a github personal access token
+  * a github personal access token
+  * github org
+  * some repos (comma delimited)

 The scopes you'll need are repo, notifications, and user.